-SoHo, the pace is slower, the streets are relatively quiet, and the scale is small.
+SoHo, the pace is slower, allowing shoppers to enjoy the peaceful streets and small-scale stores.
 This is the place to come for unusual finds as well as global-brand goods.
 The West Village section of Bleecker Street is a particularly good place to indulge all sorts of shopping appetites; high-fashion foragers prowl the stretch between West 10th Street and 8th Avenue.
-Hudson Street and Greenwich Avenue are also prime boutique-browsing territory.
+Hudson Street and Greenwich Avenue are also prime boutique-browsing territories.